Who’s Your “Water-Watcher”?

 It only takes seconds to drown.
 It is essential to protect children from water hazards where you live and where you visit.
 Learn how to prevent drowning by taking a look at these resources.Drowning Prevention ▶

-Water safety barriers can prevent your child from reaching the water alone and unsupervised.
+Help prevent children from reaching the water alone and unsupervised.
 Install pool safety fences to keep your family safe and prevent drowning.
 Learn more about drowning prevention here.

 Swimming and other water-related activities are excellent ways to get the physical activity and health benefits needed for a healthy life.
 However, they are not risk-free.
 The CDC’s Healthy Swimming website provides information for a safe swimming experience and how to maximize the health benefits of swimming while minimizing the risk of illness and injury.Healthy Swimming ▶

 The ABC’s of Water Safety